illuxiza/ts-rustable/packages/utils/README.md

 # @rustable/utils

-This is the utilities package of the Rustable project, providing fundamental utilities and type management functionalities.
-The package implements essential features like type identification, object cloning, hashing, string manipulation, and mutable references.
+Essential utilities for object cloning, string manipulation, and value comparison in TypeScript, inspired by Rust's standard library.

 ## Installation